fritz-marshal/fritz/doc/user_guide.md

 [ZTF alerts](https://github.com/ZwickyTransientFacility/ztf-avro-alert) are
 [generated at IPAC](https://iopscience.iop.org/article/10.1088/1538-3873/aae8ac/meta) based on difference imaging analysis and are distributed to the world at low latency via a Kafka alert stream.
-`Fritz`'s `Kowalski` backend consumes this stream, persisting the alerts to a `MongoDB` database, and supplementing them with other useful quantities such as Galactic coordinates, external catalog cross-matches, machine learning scores etc. Next, `Kowalski` executes a series of user-defined filters on each new ("enhanced") incoming alert accessible to the filter.
-Users create filters on the `SkyPortal` frontend and they are executed on the `Kowalski` backend.
+`Fritz`'s `BOOM` backend consumes this stream, persisting the alerts to a `MongoDB` database, and supplementing them with other useful quantities such as Galactic coordinates, external catalog cross-matches, machine learning scores etc. Next, `BOOM` executes a series of user-defined filters on each new ("enhanced") incoming alert accessible to the filter.
+Users create filters on the `SkyPortal` frontend and they are executed on the `BOOM` backend.
 If an alert passes a filter, it is pushed up to `SkyPortal` and appears on a program's scanning page.

 Note: for a detailed description of the ZTF alerts and their contents, please see